Skip to product information

-Tibetan mirror Kalachakra 32 millimeters
+Tibetan melong Kalachakra and Si Pa Ho 32 millimeters

-Tibetan mirror Kalachakra 32 millimeters
+Tibetan melong Kalachakra and Si Pa Ho 32 millimeters

 On the frontside of this mirror one of the best known symbols of Vajrayana Buddhism can be seen; the Kalachakra symbol.
 The symbol consist of 7 vertical syllables, intertwined with horizontal consonant syllables.
 And on top of that 3 more symbols; a crescent, a disc and a curved shape (thus making a total of 10 symbols; the Kalachakra symbol is therefore also known as the'Tenfold Powerful One').